DopplerHQ/awesome-bots/readme.md

 ## Contents

 ### Newsletters
+* [How Bot Industry Grow By Up To 100% Month Over Month](https://botcube.co/newsletter) - Five epic actionable bot tricks delivered to your email once a week
 * [Bot Weekly](http://botweekly.com/) - Bot Weekly is a weekly round up of the most interesting chatbot and AI news
 * [Chat Bots Weekly](http://www.chatbotsweekly.com/) - 4100+ people from companies like Slack, Facebook, PH, Kik and Sequoia are here.
 Covering the industry around Slack, SMS, Kik and Facebook Messenger chatbots.
 Also called conversational commerce or #ConvComm
 * [Botlist Weekly](http://botlist.us12.list-manage1.com/subscribe?u=b9348305a16bf754c64f822a7&id=71c583935e) - Weekly newsletter from BotList